thegreatape/thegreata.pe-source/_posts/2016-05-01-customizing-the-clojure-repl.markdown

 ---
 layout: post
-title: "Customizing The Clojure REPL"
+title: Customizing The Clojure REPL
+redirect_from:
+- "/customizing-the-clojure-repl"
 ---

 One of the things that makes Clojure great is its fantastic REPL.
 "REPL" stands for "read eval print loop"—it's a command-line console where you can type in Clojure code and run it.
 It's a great way to experiment and learn; I'll often prototype a piece of code in the REPL before moving it back over to my editor to save in my project.